Steve Kinney

 gitleaks dir . --redact --config .gitleaks.toml

-If you do not have a GitHub remote, stop at YAML validation and local command parity.
-Do not claim the artifact-download loop works until you have actually downloaded an artifact from a real run.
+Hosted: actual workflow runs, artifact downloads, required checks, and the cron trigger still need a GitHub repository with Actions enabled.
+Do not claim the artifact loop works until you have actually downloaded an artifact from a real run.

 Patterns to take away